fiatinsight/synapse-ui/README.md

 ## Using with Jekyll

 Copy the contents of `vendor/assets/stylesheets` into your Jekyll site's `_sass` folder.
 You can include each file uniquely in your master `.scss`: e.g., `@import "fiat-ui/variables";`.
 Or you can create a file like `_sass/fiat-ui.scss` that refers to other individual files within a `_sass/fiat-ui` folder, and then call the main file in your master `.scss` file.

+## Customizations

+You can override variables and styles by including your own `project_name-variables.scss` and `project_name-styles.scss` files.
+Variables should be loaded _before_ the Fiat UI package.
+(Included variables are set using the `!default` flag, which means they'll only take effect if there's not a previous variable with the same name.)
+Styles should be added _after_ the Fiat UI package.

 ## Development